Prescription eyewear and contact lenses can be expensive.

 The unfortunate reality is that vision expenses are generally unavoidable.
 And even if you spend money on LASIK surgery, that’s a significant upfront expense that’s not always workable.

-Thankfully, you can usually avoid paying full price for glasses and contacts if you look for sales, leverage benefits and tax breaks, and stick to non-designer brands or online retailers.
+Thankfully, you can usually avoid paying full price for glasses and contacts if you look for sales, leverage benefits and tax breaks, and stick to non-designer brands or online retailers like GlassesUSA.com.

 Of course, you should never skimp on features or upgrades that improve your quality of life and vision.
 But don’t be afraid to stick with the basics, especially if you’re currently living paycheck to paycheck.